 Although all the land at Complex D is regulated under the ERC RCRA permit, only a single SWMU, 203 is located within the Project Area.
-SWMU 203, Paint Shop Wastewater Sump is a 1000 gallon underground concrete tank located on the north side of the old paint shop adjoining the Office Service Warehouse.
+SWMU 203, Paint Shop Wastewater Sump is a 1000 gallon underground concrete tank located on the north side of the old paint shop adjoining the OSW.
 The septic tank was installed in the 1970s to receive wastewater from painting cleanup activities associated with the paint shop.
 The area was closed in the 1990s and was remediated under an interim measures plan and no further action was required.
 Under the requirements of the ERC RCRA permit, TVA is required to provide advanced notification of any planned activities or alterations to any SWMU.
 This area is not expected to be disturbed by the Proposed Action; however, it is located in close proximity.

 The ongoing operations at the Complex D facilities generate typical wastes from maintenance activities that include oily wastes, paint waste, lighting waste and batteries.
-The Office Service Warehouse (OSW)/Multipurpose Building (MPB) (AL 4640090003) and the Maintenance base (AL3640090012) are registered as very small quantity generators (VSQG), meaning that each generate less than 220 pounds of hazardous waste in a calendar month.
+The OSW/MPB (AL 4640090003) and the MSMB (AL3640090012) are registered as Very Small Quantity Generators (VSQG), meaning that each generate less than 220 pounds of hazardous waste in a calendar month.
 The OSW/MPB also has a storage area for universal waste light bulbs.